How WCT Is Championing Tanzania's Grassroots Climate Revolution

 By John Kabambala-Partinner of UN NEWS

-The southern highlands of Mbeya, where the rains once came like clockwork, a young boy named Derrick Mwakyeja grew up watching his farming community struggle against a silent enemy.
-The rains became erratic, the harvests shrank, the seasons lost their meaning.
-Years later, when Derrick found himself standing on the tarmac of Belem International Airport in Brazil, the humidity of the Amazon wrapping around him, he carried more than just a passport.
-He carried the weight of a thousand untold stories from the villages that sent him.
-Beside him stood Zakia Mrisho, a youth climate communicator whose voice would soon carry the echoes of Tanzanian grassroots reality into the corridors of global power.
+The southern highlands of Tanzania specifically in Mbeya, where rains once fell with reliable precision a young boy named Derrick Mwakyeja grew up watching his farming community struggle against a silent enemy that communicated not through words but through actions.
+The rains became impossible to predict.
+Harvests dwindled.
+Seasons lost their true meaning.
+Years later, when Derrick found himself at Belem International Airport in Brazil, with the Amazon winds blowing around him, he carried more than just his travel documents.
+He carried the weight of thousands of stories from the villages.
+Standing beside him was a young woman named Zakia Mrisho, a youth climate communicator whose voice would carry the echoes of Tanzania's grassroots reality into the corridors of international power.
 They were not diplomats or politicians.
-They were simply young Tanzanians with a message that could no longer be ignored.
-Their presence at COP30 the second-largest climate conference in history, with over 56,000 delegates was nothing short of a miracle.
+They were young Tanzanians with a message that could no longer be ignored.
+Their presence atCOP30 the second-largest climate conference in history, with more than 56,000delegates was no small miracle for them.

-A Tanzanian Presence on the Global Stage
+Tanzania's Presence on the Global Stage

-Their journey to Brazil was not a coincidence.
-It was the calculated result of a strategic partnership between Women in Climate Tanzania (WCT) and the Embassy of Ireland a partnership built on the radical idea that those most affected by the climate crisis deserve a seat at the table where their future is decided.
-This was not just a trip to attend another conference.
-This was the first concrete step in a long journey to bring the reality of Tanzanian villages to the corridors of world power, and to bring the complexities of global agreements back home to the people who need them most.
+The air in Belem was heavy with the humidity of the Amazon and the even greater weight of global expectations.
+Derrick and Zakia moved through the crowds with quiet confidence.
+Their presence carried hope against the immense logistical and financial challenges they had faced.
+They were not merely observers taking notes in their notebooks.
+They were active participants, bringing the unfiltered truth of rural Tanzanian life into rooms filled with modern presentations and carefully crafted policy briefs.
+Their journey to Brazil was no coincidence.
+It was the result of a strategic partnership between Women inClimate Tanzania (WCT) and the Embassy of Ireland in Tanzania a partnership built on the revolutionary idea that those most affected by the climate crisis deserve a seat at the table where their future is decided.
+This was not just another trip to attend another conference.
+This was the first concrete step in a long journey to bring the reality of Tanzania's villages to the highest levels of world power, and to bring the complexities of international agreements back home to the people who need them most.

 The Architect of Change

-A Call to a Generation
+A Call to the Generation

 Miss.
 Sylviabay Kijangwa Director of Women in Climate Tanzania (WCT)